cypress-io/cypress-documentation/source/ja/guides/guides/network-requests.md

 In other words, you can have confidence your server is sending the correct data in the correct structure to your client to consume.
 It is a good idea to have *end-to-end* tests around your application's *critical paths*.
 These typically include user login, signup, or other critical paths such as billing.

-***There are downsides to not stubbing responses you should be aware of:***
+### There are downsides to not stubbing responses you should be aware of

 - Since no responses are stubbed, that means **your server has to actually send real responses**.
 This can be problematic because you may have to *seed a database* before every test to generate state.
 For instance, if you were testing *pagination*, you'd have to seed the database with every object that it takes to replicate this feature in your application.
 - Since real responses go through every single layer of your server (controllers, models, views, etc) the tests are often **much slower** than stubbed responses.

-If you are writing a traditional server-side application where most of the responses are `HTML` you will likely have few stubbed responses.
-However, most modern applications that serve `JSON` can take advantage of stubbing.
+If you are writing a traditional server-side application where most of the responses are HTML you will likely have few stubbed responses.
+However, most modern applications that serve JSON can take advantage of stubbing.

 {% note success Benefits %}
 - Guaranteed to work in production